 The POS system is a set of equipment and software that conducts transactions and transfers information about taxable operations to the government authorities.
 Also, POS has many other tasks, depending on the area of business in which it operates.

-Traditional, On-premise, or Legacy POS systems are the same Point of Sale approach's names, operating on a closed network basis.
-Here all the information is saved on a local server, usually hosted in the place of business activity.
-This POS allows a limited opportunity to access the contained data.
+You might call it traditional or on-premise POS.
+Anyway, it will continue to operate on a closed network basis.
+Here all the information is saved on a local server, usually situated inside a store or restaurant building..
+This kind of POS allows a limited opportunity to access the contained data.
 It works like a regular desktop.
-So, the user can get information only using the computer.
+So, the user can get information only using a limited range of connected devices.

 Pros & Cons